Nava-Labs/dbi-app/README.md

 The Decentralized Bureau of Investigation (**DBI**) is a community-based platform aimed at enhancing communication during the crucial initial hours after a security breach or rug pull.
 It connects affected protocols, hackers, and the community for effective collaboration.

+We're inspired to build this platform based on our own bitter experience on losing funds due to exploits/hacks.
+We can't participate much in the post-hack, let alone contributing in a meaningful way.
+Not all protocols publish a post-mortem on their incident.
+With DBI, we hope we can solve all of these problems.

 Website: http://3.133.87.6:8080/

 ### Key Features: